If your pain has become overwhelming, you are not alone.

 - allow you to recover the ability to stay in the present

 - not be “pulled into the past,” so to speak.

 There is hope.

 EMDR works better on trauma than traditional talk therapy methods.

 For clients who have suffered a traumatic event, these past experiences can cause a “frozen” response, leaving the person experiencing memories, emotions, and physical responses to a trauma over and over again even though the traumatic event has ended.
 Treatments such as EMDR help the brains of trauma survivors process information differently, allowing them to “unfreeze” and resume normal information processing.

-Lacey prefers to utilize EMDR within a therapeutic relationship where rapport and trust have been established.
-Your work together will be tailored to meet your therapy goals.
+The Creative Family Counseling team includes several team members who utilize EMDR from the trauma treatment toolbox.
+It is an integrative and powerful tool.
+EMDR is best used within a therapeutic relationship where rapport and trust have been established.
+Your work will be tailored to meet your therapy goals.
 EMDR therapy can be used in an adjunctive manner with traditional talk therapy.

 1. Contact our Practice Administrator to be matched with an EMDR Therapist who fits your needs.

 2. Schedule an intake appointment to discuss your concerns and goals.

 3. Allow your Therapist to create an individualized treatment plan for you.